ethanlabs101/frlegends-skeleton-key/docs/linux-installation/linux-installation.md

 - Pop!_OS
 - Zorin OS

+Arch-based distributions use `pacman`.

+Examples include:

+- Arch Linux
+- CachyOS
+- Manjaro
+- EndeavourOS

-Other distributions may also work.
+Other Linux distributions may also work.

 However, package names and installation commands can differ.

+For example:

+- Debian/Ubuntu → `apt`
-For example, Arch Linux uses `pacman` rather than `apt`.
+- Arch → `pacman`

-Fedora uses `dnf`.
+- Fedora → `dnf`

-If you are using a non-Debian-based distribution, do not blindly run the `apt` commands from this guide.
+If you are using a distribution not covered by this guide, do not blindly run the `apt` or `pacman` commands.

-Instead, install the equivalent dependencies using your distribution's package manager.
+Install the equivalent packages using your distribution's package manager.

 ---

-# 26. Reaching the Skeleton Key Repository Again
+# 25. Reaching the Skeleton Key Repository Again

 If you close your terminal and later want to launch Skeleton Key again, you do not need to reinstall it.